- Contact information

 Disposing of hazardous waste materials from a household or farm

 Collect household hazardous materials listed above and take them to a household hazardous waste collection facility or a Clean Sweep collection event.
-For information and maps showing Clean Sweep locations visit the Department of Agriculture, Trade and Consumer Protection website.
+For information about Clean Sweep locations visit the Department of Agriculture, Trade and Consumer Protection website.
 Private waste services may be able to assist with this material.
 Otherwise, contact your local municipality for other options.

 University of Wisconsin-Extension also maintains lists of one-day household hazardous waste events, along with permanent collection facilities.